 We recommend not signing with a property manager who objects to you shopping them.
 If the interview went well and they have such verbiage written in their contract ask them to cross it out.
 We haven’t read all of our approved property manager contracts but if it was written in we feel confident they would cross such items off to remain in good standings with us and our clients.

 Does my home have to be registered for vacation rentals?
 Yes Who does it?
 Usually your property manager will but you can.
 How much?
 It is $450 for the first year and $50 a year to renew it each year after.
 Do they inspect my home for rental approval?
 No, your home will be ready to rent as soon as the application with check goes into the mailbox.
-There are County inspectors that might check on a home randomly to make sure it is up to code, the code is simple, it must be clean, must have emergency lighting, locks on the doors, utilities on, must have a door alarm to all exits to the pool area or a child proof fence around the pool for pool home rentals.
+There are County inspectors who might check homes randomly to make sure it is up to code but it's rare unless a complaint has been made.
+The codes are simple, it must be clean, pest control in place, it must have emergency lighting, locks on exterior doors, utilities on, must have a door alarm to all exits to the pool area or a child proof fence around the pool for pool home rentals.

 Who pays the rooms and board tax?

-If your property manager obtain the rental they will collect the tax from the renter and pay it for you, if you take a booking yourself you will collect the tax from the renter and may pay the tax yourself or send the tax money to your property manager and have them pay it.
+If your property manager obtained the rental they will collect the tax from the renter and pay it for you, if you take a booking yourself you will collect the tax from the renter and may pay the tax yourself or send the tax money to your property manager to have them pay it.

 If I live outside the Country who will do my income taxes for the home?

-Your property manager will have an accountant on file, foreign national buyers will need to apply for a tax id ( ITIN#) while in the process of buying the home, it’s simple and usually it’s an accountant that will set it up for you.
-We can recommend one as well, we work with several accountants.
+Your property manager should have an accountant on file to help you with this, foreign national buyers will need to apply for a tax id ( ITIN#) during the process of buying the home, it’s simple and we usually help our clients with this.

 Who will pay my utilities?

-It depends, if you’re an owner who will be hands off than for a small fee your property manager will pay them for you as power of attorney, if you are hands on you may choose to pay them yourself because now-a-days anything can be paid online.
+It depends, if you’re an owner who will be hands off than for a small fee your property manager will pay them for you under a limited power of attorney.
+If you are hands on person you may choose to pay them yourself because most anything can be paid online these Days.

 Can I put in my own rental bookings?